osuosl/streamwebs/docs/source/outline.rst

 Sites
 -----

+**Preliminary**

+Specific sites should be searchable by name.
+Alongside that, there should also be a map display with markers denoting site locations.
+Users should be able to navigate to a specific site's page by clicking on its marker on the map.

+**After Selecting a Site**

 If the user has been authenticated, alongside viewing site data, they are allowed to ``create`` (a site) and ``record``.
 Otherwise, they will only